Is Netflix’s The Man Who Loved UFOs Based on a True Story?

 The Man Who Loved UFOs is a Vague Retelling of a Real Journalist’s Story

 Originally titled ‘El Hombre Que Amaba Los Platos Voladores’ in Spanish, ‘The Man Who Loved UFOs’ is loosely inspired by the exploits of a real Argentine journalist, José de Zer.
 Written by Diego Lerman and Adrián Biniez, the film taps into a mission led by José in 1986, when he concocted a report about an alleged UFO landing site close to Uritorco Mountain in Córdoba, Spain.
-The actual evidence was meager and only amounted to some burnt pasture in the middle of nowhere.
+According to reports, the actual finding only amounted to some burnt pasture in the middle of nowhere.
 José had heard about it from tabloid reports while working in an area outside Córdoba.
-Subsequently, he recorded footage of the pasture, burnt insects, cave hieroglyphics, and weird lights in the night sky as examples of the alien hauntings in the rural area.
+Subsequently, he recorded footage of the pasture, burnt insects, cave hieroglyphics, and weird lights in the night sky and posed them as examples of the alien hauntings in the rural area.

 José spent six months in Córdoba, becoming a household name among the public as viewership numbers spiked for his TV network.
 However, years later, his reports were discovered to be false, and so was the evidence he had presented.
 For instance, the lights in his videos were found to be cigarettes and flashlights, the burnt insects were planted by José, and the cave hieroglyphics were nothing more than rock paintings done in his hotel room.
 The movie attempts to explain the motivations behind José’s actions by stating it as a form of escapism.
 For the news-watching public who are tired of the regular coverage of politics, a fabricated truth allows them to believe in something greater than themselves.